 We understand that this can be an extremely stressful and emotional time.
 Bleeding and/or pain in early pregnancy is not unusual and does not necessarily indicate a problem, but it should always be investigated.
 Our aim is to identify why you’re experiencing pain and/or bleeding.
 Our investigation will be led by a scan of your womb, which will be carried out in the Radiology Department.

-If you are referred to the EPAU, one of our specialist nurses will contact you by telephone to arrange an appointment.
-You are welcome to bring a partner or a close friend with you to the appointment.
-Please bear in mind that your visit will probably last for longer than an hour, so try to leave enough time.
+You are welcome to bring a partner or a close friend with you to the appointment (no children please).
+Bear in mind that your visit will probably last for longer than an hour, so try to leave enough time.

 - General abdominal scan

 - Trans-vaginal (internal) scan.
-This is not usually uncomfortable and will not harm the pregnancy.
+This is not usually uncomfortable, and will not harm the pregnancy.

 If the scan shows you have an ectopic pregnancy (a pregnancy growing outside the womb) you may need to have further tests.
 The options of management will be discussed with you.

 Sometimes scans are inconclusive – this means it may not be possible to give you a definite answer on your first visit.
-It may be that it’s too early to see a heartbeat on the scan.
+It may be that it is too early to see a heartbeat on the scan.
 In this situation, we may arrange for another scan and/or blood tests to look at the pregnancy hormone levels.

 You will be kept fully informed throughout your care, but please feel free to ask any questions or discuss your concerns at any time.